davidd647/ff7-tailwindcss/README.md

 To-dos:
   - post what I have online...
+  - do all the stuff below...

+- Bootstrap and other CSS frameworks are all about giving you more default styling so you can quickly set up your sites.
+    - What if you wanted to encourage people to make sites that looked like FFVII?

-- Find an old website or video game that I used to like as a kid...
+- ✔️ Find an old website or video game that I used to like as a kid...
   - Geocities
   - R-Type?
   Nah... something with distinctive colour and style, without emphasized dynamicness...
   - *Final Fantasy VII* 🎶😢 so 感动

 - Color:
-  - The opening screen of FF7 is mostly black and smoggy, with a flash of light-turqoise
+  - ✔️ The opening screen of FF7 is mostly black and smoggy, with a flash of light-turqoise
     - I.e., black, charcoal gray, turqoise, white... default card-bg is radial darkish blue to navy blue
   - Might add cards w/ blue bg, white text
 - Typography:
-  - Look through Google fonts for a free font that resembles the header and subtext of opening screen
+  - ✔️ Look through Google fonts for a free font that resembles the header and subtext of ✔️ opening screen ✔️ default text
 - Spacing:
-  - Opening scene header has much space
+  - ✔️ Opening scene header has much space
-  - Opening scene subtext seems to have uniform spacing
+  - ✔️ Opening scene subtext seems to have uniform spacing
 - Imagery:
   - Lots of lossy JPG...?

 - Required components:
   - Header
-    - black text with white outline
+    - ✔️ black text with white outline
-  - Footer
+  - ✔️ Footer
     - status/equipment screen (full-width blue to black)
     - e.g. https://youtu.be/UIIq1hSj0GY?t=1551
-  - Anchor tag / Link styling
+  - ✔️ Anchor tag / Link styling
     - Preceded by pointing-hand icon
     - e.g. https://youtu.be/TImnKC8v41c?t=499
-  - Buttons (we recommend a few different styles
+  - ✔️ Buttons (we recommend a few different styles
     - Card with overlapping pointer-hand icon
     - e.g. https://youtu.be/TImnKC8v41c?t=604
-  - Cards
+  - ✔️ Cards
     - Card with no overlapping pointer-hand icon
     - https://youtu.be/TImnKC8v41c?t=571
-  - Plain text styling (a few different styles
+  - ✔️ Plain text styling (a few different styles
     - opening screen header
     - opening screen subtext
     - card text
-  - h1/h2/h3/h4/h5/h6 tag styling
+  - ✔️ h1/h2/h3/h4/h5/h6 tag styling
     - hmm... having some trouble thinking of how to incorporate this...
     - I think a variety of header-sizes would compromise the theme...
       - should try it out anyways...
-  - Image
+  - ✔️ Image
     - pointer-hand
     - logo of meteor
-  - Ordered & unordered lists
+  - ✔️ Ordered & unordered lists
     - unordered:
       https://youtu.be/TImnKC8v41c?t=600
     - ordered: